HullSeals/HalpyBOT/CONTRIBUTING.md

 2. Fork the project
 3. Create a new branch from `develop`
 4. Write code!
-5. Make sure your feature branch is up to date with the upstream master branch
+5. Make sure your feature branch is up-to-date with the upstream master branch
 6. Submit pull request

 ## Merge requests